Afrotype/danfo/myfontchecks.md

 >Shaping test suites should be written by the font engineer and referenced in the FontBakery configuration file.
 For more information about write shaping test files and how to configure FontBakery to read the shaping test suites, see https://simoncozens.github.io/tdd-for-otl/
 >
 * 💤 **SKIP** Shaping test directory not defined in configuration file
-</div></details><details><summary>💤 <b>SKIP:</b> Ensure dotted circle glyph is present and can attach marks. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Shaping Checks>.html#com.google.fonts/check/dotted_circle">com.google.fonts/check/dotted_circle</a>)</summary><div>

->
->The dotted circle character (U+25CC) is inserted by shaping engines before mark glyphs which do not have an associated base, especially in the context of broken syllabic clusters.
->
->For fonts containing combining marks, it is recommended that the dotted circle character be included so that these isolated marks can be displayed properly; for fonts supporting complex scripts, this should be considered mandatory.
->
->Additionally, when a dotted circle glyph is present, it should be able to display all marks correctly, meaning that it should contain anchors for all attaching marks.
->
-* 💤 **SKIP** Font has no nonspacing mark glyphs.
 </div></details><details><summary>💤 <b>SKIP:</b> Ensure soft_dotted characters lose their dot when combined with marks that replace the dot. (<a href="https://font-bakery.readthedocs.io/en/stable/fontbakery/profiles/<Section: Shaping Checks>.html#com.google.fonts/check/soft_dotted">com.google.fonts/check/soft_dotted</a>)</summary><div>

 >